-Table 2.
-Summary of Themes, selective codes with related quotes from Qualitative analysis (Teacher's perspectives) Sr. No Theme codes Representative Quotes of teachers 1.
-Emotionally intelligent Being honest "Basically, I would expect the students to be honest to their own studies."
+Table 2: Summary of themes, selective codes with related quotes from qualitative analysis (teacher's perspectives)

+Theme Codes Representative quotes of teachers Emotionally intelligent Being honest "Basically, I would expect the students to be honest to their own studies."
 Knowledgeable "Student whom I trust blindly who have good academics in tests and viva, teacher know well about the caliber of student."

-Understandable "If a student is mature enough to understand that if he Chacistanaasie is wasting time in the class."
-Being "Trusting the student to me is like the student should be responsible responsible and accountable for the work he is assigned."
-2. Conformist Obedient "Beside their academic performance, obedient student gains more trust of teachers."
-Good listener "Student should listen to my advice, they should take notice of their weakness, they should improve themselves in academics and behavior."
-Should follow "Student should trust a teacher that teacher will not guidance misguide."
-Compliance "In term of learning, specially student do follow me and respond me well."
+Understandable "If a student is mature enough to understand that if he is wasting time in the class."
+Being responsible "Trusting the student to me is like the student should be responsible and accountable for the work he is assigned."
+Conformist Obedient "Beside their academic performance, obedient student gains more trust of teachers."
+Good listener "Student should listen to my advice, they should take notice of their weakness, they should improve themselves in academics and behaviour."
+Should follow guidance "Student should trust a teacher that teacher will not misguide."
+Compliance "In term of learning, especially student do follow me and respond me well."
 Helping "I can get help from them for workshop.
-I use to trust them whom I got get interactions."
-3. Fairness Avoid "If try to manipulate and try to bring fake things, there manipulation the relationship between the student and teacher gets A : 1 f-1 f4- disturbed."
-Avoid fake facts "Most important thing in the medical profession that he A : 1 -1 4: will not give any fake facts and will not twist any fact."
+I used to trust them whom I got get interactions." $ \\$ Fairness Avoid manipulation "If try to manipulate and try to bring fake things, there the relationship between the student and teacher gets disturbed."
+Avoid fake facts "Most important thing in the medical profession that he will not give any fake facts and will not twist any fact."
 Avoid cheating "For me, I have experienced as myself, there were students who thought it was their right to cheat and those were the students I don't respect at all."
-4. Affiliative Interactive "I use to trust them whom I got interactions."
+Affiliative Interactive "I used to trust them whom I got interactions."
 Approachable "The students involved in the co-curricular activities, in the task, they can be trusted more."
 Respectable "In a teacher and student relation, the respect element is very important."
-Good attitude "So according to me their attitude, discipline and truthfulness are the things that matter."
-5. Achievers Strong "I think student's academic performance has an effect Academic on building trust." performance Motivated "The person who at least tried to achieve something and you can feel that he is struggling then you can help them."
-Hard worker "Putting an effort would be main thing.
-Either he is a good student or bad student.
-Maybe he is not able to perform due to some circumstances but he is putting an effort.
+Good attitude "So, according to me, their attitude, discipline and truthfulness are the things that matter."
+Achievers Strong academic performance "I think student's academic performance has an effect on building trust."
+Motivated "The person who at least tried to achieve something and you can feel that he is struggling then you can help them."
+Hard worker "Putting in an effort would be main thing.
+Either he is a good student or a bad student.
+Maybe he is not able to perform due to some circumstances, but he is putting in an effort.
 It is the most important."